-Analysis | Predictably, some Georgia Republican voters are turning on the party
+Analysis | Predictably, some Republican voters in Georgia are turning on the party

-This couldn’t come at a worse time for the GOP.
+This couldn’t come at a worse time for the party.
 Republicans are trying to rally their loyalists to vote Jan.
-5 for two of their senators in runoff races that will decide whether Democrats have full governing control in Washington next year or Republicans can block some of their policies.
+5 in two Senate runoff races that will decide whether Democrats have full governing control in Washington next year or Republicans can block some of their policies.

-But almost every establishment Republican figure in Georgia or who has campaigned there recently has faced accusations from some voters that they’re not Trumpian enough for not wading completely into the president’s conspiracy theory that the election was stolen from him.
+But almost all the establishment Republican figures in Georgia or campaigning there have recently faced accusations from some voters that they’re not Trumpian enough for not wading completely into the president’s baseless claims that the election was stolen from him.
 Recent examples include:

-- GOP Georgia Sens.
-David Perdue and Kelly Loeffler have not yet acknowledged Trump lost the election.
+- Sens.
+David Perdue and Kelly Loeffler, the Republican incumbents trying to hold on to their seats in the January runoff, have not yet acknowledged that Trump lost the election.
 But they hint at it in their campaigning, because it’s powerful to frame their candidacies as firewalls to Democratic rule.
 But some engaged Republican voters don’t seem to want to even think about the Senate races until they find a way to win the election for Trump.
-As Perdue was campaigning recently, he was met with “What are you doing to stand up for President Trump?” reports The Washington Post’s Cleve Wootson Jr.:
+The Washington Post’s Cleve Wootson Jr. reports that as Perdue was campaigning recently, he was met with this: “What are you doing to stand up for President Trump?”

 - In some Trump-supporting circles on social media, there is talk of boycotting the election.
 Lin Wood is a Trump ally in Atlanta who recently tweeted to his hundreds of thousands of followers: “If not fixed, I will NOT vote in GA runoff.”